omnedia/ngx-split-text/README.md

 * `ease`: GSAP ease string.
 Example: `'elastic.out(1, 0.3)'`, `'power3.out'`, etc. Default: `'elastic.out(1, 0.3)'`.
 * `from`: Initial animation state, e.g. `{ opacity: 0, y: 20 }`.
 * `to`: Final animation state, e.g. `{ opacity: 1, y: 0 }`.
+* `animateOnlyOnce`: Boolean flag if the animation should only play once or every time it gets into view, e.g. `true`.
 * `styleClass`: Optional CSS class for the container.
 * `onLetterAnimationComplete`: Event emitted when the last element finishes animating.